erikhoggard/bools-realm/README.md

-# Bool's Realm 64
+# Bool's Realm
-collection of resources for a eurorack logic module I'm working on
+A fully analogue eurorack logic module

 ## what is it
 It's a logic module

 ## what are the things
-hmm TODO I think
+There's a rough schematic that can be imported to Circuit JS.
+I hope to eventually make a more "REAL" schematic.

+The Arduino folder contains a simple square wave generator app that can effectively be used as mock inputs.

 ### TODO
-figure out how to make it work with 1 or 2 inputs
+- front panel design
+- schematics that are actually useful and readable
+- maybe fix 2-input XOR behavior someday